Court: Flint class-action can proceed over lead in water

 The court’s opinion was a key procedural step in long-running litigation that now will return to the Court of Claims.

-By a 4-2 vote, the Supreme Court said Flint residents could pursue a claim of diminished property values.
+The Supreme Court, 4-2, said Flint residents could pursue a claim of diminished property values.
 Residents also can argue that their right to bodily integrity was violated by the use of corrosive water from the Flint River.

 That part of the opinion was a 3-3 tie.
 But it’s a victory for residents because a tie under court rules affirms an earlier decision in their favor by the Michigan appeals court.